Is Mindfulness an Urban Trend?

 Farms are producing organic produce and sell it directly to consumers, thus cutting down on waste and packaging.
 We’re even seeing energy-efficient villages that meet all of their residents’ power and heating needs through clean renewable energy.

 There are small changes we can all make to benefit our minds, our bodies and our planet no matter where we live.
-Urban or rural, it makes no difference – and I for one hope to see the trend for mindful living go from strength to strength.
+Urban or rural, it makes no difference.
+I for one hope to see the trend for a mindful living go from strength to strength.